salvaju/practice-tdd-parking-lot-2021-8-1-15-16-40-779/testcases.md

 Then the car will be parked to the first parking lot.

 [] Case4
-Given a smart parkingboy, two parking lots and an unrecognized ticket When smart Parking boy fetches the car
+Given a smart parking boy, two parking lots and an unrecognized ticket When smart Parking boy fetches the car
 Then return no car and error message "Unrecognized parking ticket".

 [] Case5
-Given a smart parkingboy, two parking lots and a used ticket When smart Parking boy fetches the car
+Given a smart parking boy, two parking lots and a used ticket When smart Parking boy fetches the car
 Then return no car and error message "Unrecognized parking ticket".

 [] Case6
-Given a smart parkingboy, two parking lots both without any position and a car When smart Parking boy parks the car then return error message "No available position"
+Given a smart parking boy, two parking lots both without any position and a car When smart Parking boy parks the car then return error message "No available position"